MicroEJ/docs/overview/index.rst

 MICROEJ SDK
 -----------

-MICROEJ SDK offers a comprehensive toolset to build the embedded software of a device.
+MICROEJ SDK offers a comprehensive toolset to build the software for embedded devices. a device.
 The SDK covers two levels in device software development:

 -  Device Firmware development
 -  Application development

-The firmware will generally be produced by the device OEM, it includes all device drivers and a specific set of MicroEJ functionalities useful for application developers targeting this device.
+The firmware will generally be produced by the device's OEM, it includes all device drivers and a specific set of MicroEJ functionalities useful for application developers targeting this device.